-Outside the Square is a lively new series of interactive discussions designed especially for graduates of the University of Sydney.
+Outside the Square—the new series of Q&A-style discussions designed especially for graduates of the University of Sydney—is now underway.

 Part of the problem lies in the way we talk about the environment.
-The language we use is formal and scientific – carbon dioxide, emissions, biodegradables – further disconnecting our daily lives from the realities of climate change, irreversible pollution and species extinction.
+The language used is formal and opaque—carbon dioxide, emissions, biodegradables—disconnecting our daily lives from the realities of climate change, irreversible pollution and species extinction.

-Our expert panel will address these growing concerns and offer ways we can all truly be sustainable.
+Join our expert panel as they address the prickly myths surrounding the ways we live and offer ideas on how we can all truly be sustainable.

-- Professor David Schlosberg – Professor of Environmental Politics; Co-director of the Sydney Environment Institute
+Professor David Schlosberg – Co-director of the Sydney Environment Institute

-Ticket price includes drinks and canapés by the renowned chefs of Spice Alley.
+Ticket price includes drinks and canapés by the chefs of Olio Restaurant.